![]() |

-Every night, a comfortable Czech Railways sleeping-car links Zurich with Prague, also calling at Ceske Budejovice for the local train to/from Cesky Krumlov.
-The sleeping-car is safe, comfortable, has 1, 2 & 3 berth compartments with washbasin, and deluxe 1, 2 & 3 berth compartments with en suite shower & toilet.
+The sleeping-cars are excellent Czech Railways Comfortline cars, with 1, 2 & 3 berth compartments with washbasin, and deluxe 1, 2 & 3 berth compartments with en suite shower & toilet.
 A light breakfast is included.
 A great way to go!
-The sleeping-car is attached to the Zurich-Vienna sleeper between Zurich & Linz, and to an InterCity train with bistro car between Linz & Prague.

 Always check times for your specific date of travel at www.cd.cz as times may vary due to trackwork.

-Every night a direct sleeping-car of the Czech Railways links Zurich with Prague.
-It's a Comfortline sleeping-car, built by Siemens in Germany in 2004-2005, with 9 standard compartments with washbasin & 3 deluxe compartments with en suite toilet & shower, see the photos below.
+The Canopus has two Czech Comfortline sleeping cars, built by Siemens in Germany in 2006-2007.
+Each car has 9 standard compartments with washbasin & 3 deluxe compartments with toilet & shower, see the photos below.
 Inside the sleeping-car it's carpeted, air-conditioned, quiet and civilised.
 Each compartment can be sold as a 1, 2 or 3 bed room.
-There's crisp clean bedding, soap, towel, bottled water, and a power socket for mobiles & laptops below the head-end of the bed.
+There's clean bedding, soap, towel, bottled water, and a power socket for mobiles & laptops below the head-end of the bed.
 Morning tea or coffee is included.
-The compartments have a card-key locks like a hotel and there's a toilet & shower at the end of the corridor for sleeper passengers in the standard compartments.
+The compartments have a card-key locks like a hotel and there's a toilet & shower at the end of the corridor for sleeper passengers in the standard compartments (take your key-card, you'll need it to open it).
 Sleeper berths are sold individually, you can book one bed in a 2 or 3 berth and share with another passenger of the same gender.
 Compartments are single-sex unless your party occupies the whole compartment.
 An excellent way to travel.

 Beds are 190cm x 75cm (approx 6'3" x 2'6"), but pillow or toes can project into a 2.5cm (1") gap either end between bed & wall, so no problem for anyone up to 6'5".